2011 – 2026

 KRaft-only — 4.0 onward, ZooKeeper removed; KRaft is the only metadata mode

 Support: Apache Kafka publishes no formal LTS or end-of-life matrix.
-The project ships a new minor roughly every four months and the community maintains about the three most-recent minors with patch releases — plus 3.9, kept alive as the final ZooKeeper bridge release; older minors are effectively end-of-life.
+The project ships a new minor roughly every four months and the community maintains about the three most-recent minors with patch releases; older minors — now including 3.9, the final ZooKeeper bridge release — are effectively end-of-life and moved to the archive.
 Longer commercial support (up to three years) is available through Confluent Platform.
-As of July 2026, 4.3 is current; the live list of supported releases is at kafka.apache.org/downloads.
+As of August 2026, 4.3 is current; the live list of supported releases is at kafka.apache.org/downloads.

 Apache Kafka version table